HGustavs/LenaSYS/dockerenv/document/docker_install_instructions.md

 1. Press this link: [docker desktop](https://www.docker.com/products/docker-desktop/).

-2. In the Docker website press "chosse plan"-button.
+2. In the Docker website press `Chosse plan`-button.
 ![Docker homepage](homepage.png "Docker homepage")

 3. Chosse Docker Personal.
 ![Choose plan](choosePlan.png "Choose plan")

-4. Press "Continue with GitHub"-button.
+4. Press `Continue with GitHub`-button.
 ![Press continue github account](createAccount.png "continue github account")

 5. Sign in with your school-email and password.
 ![Sign in github](github.png "Sign in github")

-6. Now you are in Docker Home and press the "Go to download"-button.
+6. Now you are in Docker Home and press the `Go to download`-button.
 ![Docker Home](docker_home.png "Docker Home")

 7. Select which operating software (OS) that you are using.